 We can see how getting enough sleep is essential to learning and emotional wellbeing, but what about some more tangible benefits?
 Well, short of eating and breathing, you’d be hard-pressed to find anything with more health benefits than getting enough sleep.

 Sleep expert and neuroscientist at the National Institute of Health, Dr Merrill Miller, says that sleep services, “all aspects of our body in one way or another: molecular, energy balance, as well as intellectual function, alertness, and mood.
 Sleep affects almost every tissue in our bodies.”

 Adults who regularly get between 7-9 hours of sleep see significantly lower rates of obesity, high blood pressure, stroke, infections, depression, diabetes, inflammation, hypertension, heart disease, heart attacks, and heart failure.
 They also report higher satisfaction with their sex lives, better performance at work, and take fewer sick days than people who typically sleep less than 7 hours a night.

 I hope that I’ve been able to convince you to add “get more sleep” to your list of 2020 goals.
 After helping more than 100 families get more sleep in 2019, I am convinced that sleep is absolutely critical for health, happiness, and harmony.
 I want that for you, too.

 If you want to sleep better but your little one(s) are making it impossible to achieve, I can help!
-I have comprehensive packages for all ages & stages and offer complimentary 15-minute evaluation calls to answer your questions and discuss the process.
+I have coaching packages for all ages & stages and offer complimentary evaluation calls to answer your questions and discuss the process.